Contingent workforce programmes in Asia and their benefits

 Over 15 years developing talent solutions for organisations of all sizes I have found the best way to deal with this is to think of it as four box/quadrant model of the afore mentioned factors:

-Contingent workforce programmes can help with each of the above (more information can be found here), but you need to consider which is the most important to you.
+Contingent workforce programmes can help with each of the above, but you need to consider which is the most important to you.
 Does each of the criteria have equal weighting, 25% each or equal quadrant?
 Or is one more important than the others?